tete-kh/mite_analysis/README.md

 - R script to import the BLASTn results to RStudio and create a dataframe

 merge_all_blastn.R
-- R script to merge all dataframes of all samples / BLASTn results
+- R script to merge all dataframes of all samples / BLASTn results to one dataframe

 script_ggplots.R
 - R script to visualize the bacteria hit counts and the bacteria hit proportion across all samples with ggplot2